sighingnow/jekyll-gitbook/_pages/Digital.md

 We will be configuring Service, Chat Assets, Entry Point, Queue, Chat Template, Website Settings, and corresponding workflows.

-#### Pre-requisite
+#### Pre-requisites

-1. Webex CC Portal, Agent Desktop and Webex Connect URL .
+1. You received Webex CC Portal, Agent Desktop and Webex Connect URL .
-2. Admin credentials to complete configurations in Webex CC Management Portal and Engage Portal.
+2. You have admin credentials to complete configurations in Webex CC Management Portal and Engage Portal.
-3. Admin credentials to complete configurations in Connect Portal.
+3. You have admin credentials to complete configurations in Connect Portal.
-4. Agent Credentials to handle the Chat.
+4. You have agent Credentials to handle the Chat.
+5. You have successfully completed the previous Lab1 **Preconfiguration**.

 #### Quick Links